tends-to-infinity/InterviewBit/README.md

 - *The code in this repo is completely original content and written by me.* If you like what you see, don't forget to show your liking by :star:ing this repo.

 ## How to contribute?
-1. Fork the repository :fork_and_knife:
+1. Fork the repository
-2. Do the desired changes (add/delete/modify) :pencil2:
+2. Do the desired changes (add/delete/modify)
-3. Make sure you've followed the existing coding standards and pattern of pasting the entire problem statement with a link to the problem on [InterviewBit](https://www.interviewbit.com).
-For reference, you can follow any existing file in this Repo. e.g. [AddOneToNumber.cpp](https://github.com/cruxrebels/InterviewBit/blob/master/Arrays/AddOneToNumber.cpp)
+3. Make sure you've followed the existing coding standards and pattern of pasting the entire problem statement with a link to the problem on [InterviewBit]
-4. Attach a screenshot from [InterviewBit](https://www.interviewbit.com) showing that your solution was ACCEPTED by the online judge.
-I've been getting a lot of pull requests which are not Accepted by the online judge.
-3. Make a pull request :shipit:
+4. Make a pull request

 ## When should you contribute?
 - If your solution's time complexity :alarm_clock: is better than the solution already present *or*,